 2.1 | The underlying algorithm

-The basic procedure of Dentist is to sample points a specified distance around the maximum likelihood estimate.
-Dentist is initialized with a vector of parameters provided by the user which are typically the maximum likelihood estimate.
+The basic procedure of dentist is to sample points a specified distance around the maximum likelihood estimate.
+The overall structure of the algorithm is reminiscent of the Metropolis-Hastings algorithm (Chib and Greenberg, 1995), in which new points are proposed based on a normal distribution around the current parameter values and accepted or rejected based on whether the likelihood surface is better than the original negative log likelihood plus a bias based on the user-selected confidence interval. dentist is initialized with a vector of parameters provided by the user which are typically the maximum likelihood estimate.
 New parameter values are then proposed by sampling a normal distribution with a mean equal to a vector of the original parameter values and standard deviation specified by the user.
 The standard deviation can be constant or set to differ for each parameter.
 Each sample may then “dent” the likelihood surface if the sampled point is better than the original negative log likelihood (-LnLik) plus user-set bias.
-By default, the user-set bias corresponds to the 95% confidence level
+By default, the user-set bias corresponds to the 95% confidence level. dentist aproximates the confidence regions for all parameters jointly.
+This results in a multi-dimensional confidence region.
+According to Wilks’ theorem, the cutoff for a 95% confidence region would be a drop of approximately chi-square value with degrees of freedom equal to the number of parameters from the maximum log-likelihood, assuming large sample sizes and that the other conditions of the theorem are met (Owen, 1988; Wilks, 1938).

-We note that Dentist uses the -LnLik so that successful “dents” are greater than the original -LnLik (typically the optimal value) but less than the user bias plus the optimal negative log likelihood.
-Points are sampled around the new rim following what is essentially a Metropolis-Hastings walk.
-As Dentist walks around the rim, it adjusts the proposal width so that it samples points around the desired likelihood.
+We note that dentist uses the -LnLik so that successful “dents” are greater than the original -LnLik (typically the optimal value) but less than the user bias plus the optimal negative log likelihood.
+As dentist walks around the confidence region, it adjusts the proposal width so that it samples points around the desired likelihood.
+The adaptation of its proposal widths according to the frequency of accepted “dents” resembles the principles of simulated annealing or adaptive MCMC methods, where the “temperature” or step size in the parameter space is adjusted based on the success of previous steps (Andrieu and Thoms, 2008; Bertsimas and Tsitsiklis, 1993).
 It does this by “tuning” the proposal width.
-After n steps (n = adjust_width_interval = 100, by default), Dentist will evaluate whether it is moving too far away from the desired likelihood or if it is staying in areas better than the likelihood of the desired ridge.
+After n steps (n = adjust_width_interval = 100, by default), dentist will evaluate whether it is moving too far away from the desired likelihood or if it is staying in areas better than the likelihood of the desired ridge.
 If more than 30% of the most recent n steps resulted in an accepted “denting” of the likelihood surface, proposal widths are increased by 50% (1.5 * sd_vector).
 In contrast, if less than 10% of the most recent n steps resulted in an accepted “denting” of the likelihood surface, proposal widths are decreased by 20% (0.8 * sd_vector).
-Finally, Dentist will expand the proposal width for parameters if extreme values still appear good enough to try to find out the full range for these values.
+Finally, dentist will expand the proposal width for parameters if extreme values still appear good enough to try to find out the full range for these values.
 Tuning can be adjusted by the user; the defaults often work in practice but there is no guarantee.

 2.2 | Convergence on true CIs